lwjglgamedev/lwjglbook-bookcontents-leg/chapter16/chapter16.md

 Before we deal with more complex topics we will review how to create a fog effect in our game engine.
 With that effect we will simulate how distant objects get dimmed and seem to vanish into a dense fog.

-Let us firs examine what are the attributes that define the fog effect.
+Let us first examine what are the attributes that define fog.
 The first one is the fog colour.
 In the real world the fog has a gray colour, but we can use this effect to simulate wide areas invaded by a fog with different colours.
-The next one is the density of the fog.
+The attribute is the fog's density.

 Thus, in order to apply the fog effect we need to find a way to fade our 3D scene objects into the fog colour as long as they get far away from the camera.
 Objects that are close to the camera will not be affected by the fog, but objects that are far away will not be distinguishable.
 So we need to be able to calculate a factor that can be used to blend the fog colour and each fragment colour in order to simulate that effect.
 That factor will need to be dependent on the distance to the camera.

 Let’s name that factor as $$fogFactor$$, and set its range from 0 to 1.
-When $$fogFactor$$ takes the 1 value, it means that the object will not be affected by fog, it’s a nearby object.
+When $$fogFactor$$ takes the 1 value, it means that the object will not be affected by fog, that is, it’s a nearby object.
 When $$fogFactor$$ takes the 0 value, it means that the objects will be completely hidden in the fog.

 Then, the equation needed to calculate the fog colour will be: